Click here to jump to the festival’s event listing!

-A Shakespeare Festival in Vincennes!
+A Shakespeare festival in Vincennes!

 Shakespeare d’Avril! is a festival where all can discover—and rediscover—the everlasting brilliance of Shakespeare’s works.
 It offers a variety of cultural events that are fun, inclusive, and accessible to all: connoisseurs and newcomers, young and old, able and disabled alike, everyone is welcome !